kjoseph141/sales_prediction_project/README.md

 ## General info
 * Predictor for company's upcoming reported sales
 - Motivation: Ability to build and deploy a simple model from data collection, data processing, and model design
+- See Jupyter notebook for all steps taken

 ## Technologies